 New Mexico permits are only required within designated “underground water basins” and those rights are subject to prior appropriation.
 However, wells under 2.375 inches in diameter do not require a permit even within the designated basins.
 Utah is also subject to prior appropriation; all wells deeper than 30 feet need a permit.
 The state is divided into “groundwater areas” and is administered separately by the different basins.

 How applicable to California are scenarios from other states?
-Unfortunately, development of California and surface water regulation serve as a stark reminder of our government’s ineffective protection of “public” resources.
-California’s water acquisition and management have been impressive in the scale of economic activity that it brought to state, but the government completely failed in distributing water according to any egalitarian expectation.
+Unfortunately, development of California and surface water regulation serves as a stark reminder of our government’s ineffective protection of “public” resources.
+California’s water acquisition and management have been impressive in the scale of economic activity that they brought to state, but the government completely failed in distributing water according to any egalitarian expectation.
 Moreover, California’s water acquisition and management have had grave environmental impacts.
 For example, water from the Central Valley Project was originally intended to support food cultivation at small family-owned farms, not to create vast profits for large scale farms.
 In another example, the City of San Diego consumes approximately 200 million gallons daily, only to dump over 170 million gallons of wastewater into the Pacific Ocean every day, through obtaining a waiver from the U.S. Clean Water Act.
 That these injustices occur in concert with surface water regulation under “The California Doctrine” does not instill confidence in California’s ability to regulate and enforce additional regulation over groundwater.

 Due to the difficulty that water regulation in California has faced in the past and the current financial situation in the State, the establishment of a vast regulatory bureaucracy to keep constant tabs on individual well users’ water consumption is problematic.

 In response to the groundwater situation there has been a recent push by state law makers to change the way in which groundwater is handled.
 It shows the lines along which political opinion has divided, with farmers being completely opposed to the idea of regulating groundwater (Farmer Watte’s comment: “We would resist that to our dying day.”)
 The opposition is rooted in the mistaken belief that the groundwater is their possession and that the government has no right to take their (good) property and the belief that the state can ride out any dry spell.
-Opposition to regulation amongst Republican law makers is based in fear that regulation would be far too expensive which was the logic behind the vetoing of regulatory legislation by Gov. Schwarzenegger 2005, 2006 and 2007.
+Opposition to regulation amongst Republican law makers is based in fear that regulation would be far too expensive, which was the logic behind the vetoing of regulatory legislation by Gov. Schwarzenegger 2005, 2006 and 2007.
 Meanwhile, on the opposing side, the argument is that continuing to drill deeper in order to attain water is unsustainable and that regulation is essential to counter this.
-Although no regulatory action has been taken thus far, in February 2009 as part of an emergency drought declaration local governments were asked to provide information as to the status of their groundwater supplies.
+Although no regulatory action has been taken thus far, in February 2009 as part of an emergency drought declaration local governments were asked to provide information as to the status of their groundwater supplies. old

-Other states faced too faced extreme contentiousness when they went about imposing groundwater regulation, and they imposed it anyway, which suggests that resistance can be overcome or simply rolled over, particularly with a thoughtful media campaign to sway public opinion.
+Other states too faced extreme contentiousness when they went about imposing groundwater regulation, and they imposed it anyway, which suggests that resistance can be overcome or simply rolled over, particularly with a thoughtful media campaign to sway public opinion.
 Groundwater regulation in the other southwestern states prevents overuse, first by dividing up regulation of groundwater by basin, second by enforcing the regulation, and third by not requiring small users to obtain permits.
 Preventing overuse is an obvious necessity.

 Dividing up regulation by basin is important because leaving regulation up to traditional administrative units of California would not solve the problem of having multiple interests competing over a common resource.
 Mandating these units to regulate would put them in the position of having to administer against their immediate constituents’ interests.
 If they allowed well users in their areas to overdraft, the costs of those actions would be distributed to other areas.
 So regulatory agencies for all major water basins in California would be necessary.

 These agencies would be responsible for ensuring that the existing law – for “reasonable and beneficial use” of water in that area is enforced.
 The fact that existing law demands this reasonable and beneficial use seems a springboard to adding layers of enforcement and monitoring.
 Permits would be the tool by which these administrative units governed, and meters might also be necessary as they are in northeastern Colorado, where my grandparents have a farm.
 The initial transition would in all likelihood be immensely painful, with farmers up in arms, only metaphorically, one hopes.
 Consumption levels need to be reduced and expecting the regulatory bodies of each basin to be able to determine how much to allow each well user should use would be unreasonable.
 As a result the amount which people spent on permits would have vary depending on how much water was intended to be drawn out.
 The price of the permits could be determined using a system similar to carbon credits.
-Where there are a set number of permits for a year (equaling the amount of water recharge which occurs annually) and then they would be bid upon.
+Where there are a set number of permits for a year (equaling the amount of water recharge that occurs annually) and then they would be bid upon.
 Although many users would be unable to get the water they want in this scenario, ultimately the people willing to pay the most for the water would probably end up purchasing it even if the permit system assigned water by some other method.
 By having the state being the one in effect selling the water the money would end up with the public.
 Additionally this would result in the shutdown of the wells of people who would not be willing to pay for permits.
 If many wells were to be kept in operation, each to extract a relatively small amount of water just to have that water ultimately moved somewhere else it would be atrociously inefficient.

 Reisner, Mark.
 Cadillac Desert.
 Viking Penguin.
 New York, New York.
 1986.